On The West Coast, Ports Brace For Steel Tariffs

 Cooley said the tariffs could hit his company hard and may force Steelscape to look across the Rockies for domestic steel in the Midwest.
 But the company says transporting steel by rail costs $65 more per ton than steel arriving by ship from Asian countries.

-"It's why none of the mills back east really supplied any of the mills out west," he says.
+"It's why none of the mills back East really supplied any of the mills out West," he says.

 Cooley says the impacts of the tariffs will be felt far beyond his own company.

-"You're talking about all the customer base that's on the west coast that's reliant on steel produced in market," says Cooley.
+"You're talking about all the customer base that's on the West Coast that's reliant on steel produced in market," says Cooley.
 "If all that has to start coming from the East, it is going to cause prices to go up."

 At the Port of Vancouver, longshoremen are unloading a ship from Korea that's filled with giant rectangular slabs of steel.

-Forklift driver Rick Anderson says for the past three weeks, all he's hauled is steel.

-And while he understands the benefits to the steel industry in Rust Belt states, he worries it will translate into layoffs for workers in the west.
+Forklift driver Rick Anderson says for the past three weeks, all he has hauled is steel.
+And while he understands the benefits to the steel industry in Rust Belt states, he worries it will translate into layoffs for workers in the West.

 "We're all about putting Americans to work.
 We'd love to export more than we import," says Anderson.
 "But the problem is it's just not going to work here in the Northwest."

-Anderson says that a lot of his colleagues have been on edge since the President announced the tariffs.
+Anderson says that a lot of his colleagues have been on edge since the president announced the tariffs.

 One, he says, even decided to put off buying a home.